netdata/netdata/collectors/systemd-journal.plugin/README.md

 - `_GID`, `OBJECT_GID`: the local group database is consulted to annotate them with group names.
 - `_CAP_EFFECTIVE`: the encoded value is annotated with a human-readable list of the linux capabilities.
 - `_SOURCE_REALTIME_TIMESTAMP`: the numeric value is annotated with human-readable datetime in UTC.
+- `MESSAGE_ID`: for the known `MESSAGE_ID`s, the value is replaced with the well known name of the event.

 The values of all other fields are presented as found in the journals.